Yenwod/back_to_the_fixture/README.md

 ## back\_to\_the\_fixture details

 Dumping one model is quick and easy, but it isn't very flexible.
 If you have a lot of data that depends on other data, it can get quite cumbersome to manage it all.
-Originally, I wanted to be able to do it all automatically using reflections on associations; but when presented with recursive relationships it became non-trivial to identify which direction to things should be approached.
+Originally, I wanted to be able to do it all automatically using reflections on associations; but when presented with recursive relationships it became non-trivial to identify which direction  things should be approached.

 ### Templates